richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 It is often useful, and perhaps inevitable, for a sub-group of a working group to develop a proposal to solve a particular problem.
 Such a sub-group is called a design team.
 In order for a design team to remain small and agile, it is acceptable to have closed membership and private meetings.
 Design teams may range from an informal chat between people in a hallway to a formal set of expert volunteers that the WG chair or AD appoints to attack a controversial problem.
 The output of a design team is always subject to approval, rejection or modification by the WG as a whole.

-## Working Group Consultant
+## Working Group Consultant {#consultants}

 At the discretion of the Area Director, a Consultant may be assigned to a working group.
 Consultants have specific technical background appropriate to the WG and experience in Internet architecture and IETF process.